December full moon 2022: What causes the cold moon and its mystical effect on zodiac signs

 Scorpio (22 October– 21 November)

-There may be some misunderstandings in store by loved ones for this inquisitive, deep and passionate water sign.
+There may be some misunderstandings in store by loved ones for this inquisitive and passionate water sign.
 Great things are awaiting as these issues are likely to get resolved on their own.
 Till then, they are advised to keep their circle close and tight.

 Sagittarius (22 November – 21 December)